-Any online postings or other electronic communication by students, including cyber-bullying, cyber-stalking, cyber-harassment, etc . . . . occurring completely outside of the System or College’s control (e.g., not on System or College networks), websites or between System or College email accounts) will only be subject to this procedure when those online behaviors can be shown to cause a substantial on-campus disruption.
-Otherwise, such communications are considered speech protected by the 1st Amendment to the Constitution.
+Any online postings or other electronic communication by students, including but not limited to cyber-bullying, cyber-stalking, and/or cyber-harassment, occurring completely outside of the System or College’s control (e.g., not on System or College networks, websites or between System or College email accounts) will only be subject to this procedure when those online behaviors can be shown to cause a substantial on-campus disruption.
+Otherwise, such communications are considered speech protected by the First Amendment.

 Offensive conduct that does not rise to the level of discrimination or harassment may not result in the imposition of discipline under the System President’s Procedures, but will be addressed through civil confrontation, remedial actions, education and/or effective conflict resolution mechanisms.

 Respondent is a person whose alleged conduct is the subject of a complaint.
-For purposes of this procedure, a respondent can be a CCCS Employee(s), authorized volunteer(s), guest(s), visitor(s), or student(s).
+For purposes of this procedure, a respondent can be a CCCS employee, authorized volunteer, guest, visitor, or student.

-Sexual Misconduct (refer to footnote 1) offenses include, but are not limited to:
+Sexual Misconduct Offenses include, but are not limited to:

-The determination of whether an environment is “hostile” can be based on the following circumstances:
+The determination of whether conduct constitutes prohibited harassment can be based on the following circumstances:

-Retaliatory harassment is any adverse employment or educational action taken against a person because of the person’s perceived participation in a complaint or investigation of discrimination or sexual misconduct.
+3) Retaliatory sexual harassment is any adverse employment or educational action taken against a person because of the person’s perceived participation in a complaint or investigation of sexual misconduct.